-This blog post is based on my experience with 4DX (4 Disciplines of Execution) framework (check this blog post if you are new to 4DX).
+This blog post is based on my experience with 4DX (4 Disciplines of Execution) framework (check this 4dx introduction if you are new to this framework).
 I will go with a simple example to introduce the concepts of LAG and LEAD measures, which are an important part of 4DX.

 [Disclaimer] I have heard at least 3 naming variants.
 Some people refer to LAG/LEAD metrics, some to measures and some call them indicators.
 Personally, I don’t give a damn.
 The concept works for me, and that is enough.